 i.
-Claxton Poultry Farms, Inc.
+Claxton Poultry Farms

-22. Defendant Claxton Poultry Farms, Inc. ("Claxton") is a Georgia corporation headquartered in Claxton, Georgia.
+27. Defendant Norman W. Fries, Inc., d/b/a Claxton Poultry Farms ("Claxton") is a Georgia corporation headquartered in Claxton, Georgia.
 Claxton reports to Agri Stats a wide variety of data, including information about its breeder flocks and hatchery capacity and its Claxton, Georgia complex.
 Until the Georgia Dock benchmark price stopped being published by the GDA in late November 2016, Claxton was one of the ten Defendants that submitted false and artificially inflated price quotes to the GDA.
 Its CEO also served on the Georgia Dock Advisory Board.
 Claxton is a Georgia Dock Defendant.